How did this start?

 Another suggestion was to connect the game to a web platform or social network to compete with each other and share their achievements.
 The project developed in Unity3D can easily migrate with some adjustments to iOS and Android devices.

 Germán Gallego, ICT office director, Autónoma de Occidente University

 David Portilla, art and game development direction

 Mayren Peñaranda, graphic designer

-Special thanks to Harold Satizabal for his accompaniment and teachings in the development part for this project.
+Special thanks to Harold Satizabal for his accompaniment and teachings in the development part of this project.